What is Cognitive Behavioral Therapy (CBT)?

 Studies show that CBT therapy modifies the limbic system of the brain, which can help with addiction treatment.
 A study published in the Journal of Neuropsychiatry and Clinical Neurosciences indicated CBT changes brain circuitry that affects dysfunctional brain activity including fear and negative emotions; both are associated with addictive behaviors as well as relapse.

 More studies showed that CBT relaxes activity in the temporal lobes, which helps regulate emotional behavior.
 And the best part of these studies is that nine weeks of therapy was enough to positively influence brain function.

 Addiction is a multi-faceted problem that requires a variety of approaches.
 Physical detoxification is a common factor for treatment, and recovery treatment therapies may vary widely.
-Cognitive Behavioral Therapy can aid recovery by teaching patients how to identify triggers that can cause relapse, guide them in ways to avoid relapse and learning how to cope.
+Cognitive Behavioral Therapy can aid recovery by teaching patients how to identify triggers that can cause relapse, guide them in ways to avoid relapse, and learn how to cope.
 Trauma-Focused CBT can help address co-occurring issues that have led to or arisen from addiction.
-Together, this powerful technique is a tool used for long term recovery and a happier, healthier life.
+Together, this powerful technique is a tool used for long-term recovery and happier, healthier life.
 If you or a loved one is experiencing the trauma of addiction, cognitive behavioral therapy may be a wonderful solution

 ©2022 Northeast Addition Center | All Rights Reserved